s-victor/TinyPedal/docs/customization.md

 **Overlay options can be accessed from `Overlay` menu in main window, or from tray icon menu.**

     fixed_position
 Check whether widget is locked at startup.
 This setting can be toggled from tray icon menu.
-Valid value: `true`, same as `1`. `false`, same as `0`.

     auto_hide
 Check whether auto hide is enabled.
 This setting can be toggled from tray icon menu.
-Valid value: `true`, same as `1`. `false`, same as `0`.

     enable_grid_move
 Enable grid-snap effect while moving widget for easy alignment and repositioning.

     vr_compatibility
 Enable widget visibility as windows on taskbar in order to be used in VR via APPs such as `OpenKneeboard`.
-Valid value: `true`, same as `1`. `false`, same as `0`.
 Non-VR user should not enable this option.

 ## Shared memory API